manuelprinz/mordant/README.md

 ###### In version 2.0, the maven coordinates changed.
 Make sure you're using the new coordinates if you're updating from an older version.

+## Development

+### Compiling on Kotlin/Native

+On order to compile Mardant for Linux native, you need to install the following packages:
+* Debian/Ubuntu: `apt install libtinfo-dev libtinfo5`

 ## License

     Copyright 2018-2020 AJ Alt